rngesus-wept/puflantu/artifacts/bakeoff.md

 * Many human languages seem to import metric units phonetically, with Chinese being a notable exception.
 * Many human languages use their existing word for "cup".
 * The Perflontus numbering system uses base 6.
+* How should we handle "3 cups of sugar"?
+'3 sugar cups'? 'sugar 3 cups'?